-If this solution does not resolve your issue, or if it seems outdated or irrelevant to your case, please visit our known issues page and confirm that you have installed the latest versions of themes and plugins.
-If the problem continues, we highly recommend opening a new support ticket for further assistance at our support forum.
+If this solution does not apply to your case, or if it seems outdated, we highly recommend checking related known issues at https://wpml.org/known-issues/, verifying the version of the permanent fix, and confirming that you have installed the latest versions of themes and plugins.
+If further assistance is needed, please open a new support ticket at WPML support forum.

 We use cookies to optimize our website and services.
 Your consent allows us to process data such as browsing behavior.
 Not consenting may affect some features.